-Basic to the concept any formal meeting of a society or trust (and of other formal bodies such as local authorities and school boards of trustees) is that democratic processes should and will be followed.
+It is basic to the concept any formal meeting of a society or trust (and of other formal bodies such as local authorities and school boards of trustees) that democratic processes should and will be followed.
 That statement it has a number of implications:

-- Domination of the meeting by an authoritarian chairperson or of a aggressive participant(s) is inappropriate,
+- Domination of the meeting by an authoritarian chairperson or by aggressive participant(s) is inappropriate,

 - The meeting must ultimately be in the hands of those participating – were it otherwise, democratic processes could not function, and